mdlacasse/Owl/README.md

 Not every retirement decision strategy can be framed as an easy-to-solve optimization problem.
 In particular, if one is interested in comparing different withdrawal strategies, [FI Calc](ficalc.app) is a more appropriate and elegant application that addresses this need.
-If, however, you also want to optimize spending, bequest, and Roth conversions, with an approach also considering Medicare and Federal income tax over the next few years, then Owl is definitely a tool that can help guide your decisions.
+If, however, you also want to optimize spending, bequest, and Roth conversions, with an approach also considering Medicare and federal income tax over the next few years, then Owl is definitely a tool that can help guide your decisions.

 --------------------------------------------------------------------------------------
 ## Basic capabilities